All implementation materials contained on this page can be downloaded in this PDF: Implementation Planning Guide [PDF]

 Counties focus on addressing the CPM implementation priorities identified through the Snapshot process.
 In other words, each county asks themselves, “What changes do we want to see happening in the near term related to each priority?"
 The CPM Implementation Plan Template guides counties through the specifics of conducting goal-oriented action planning.
 As a result, counties create their own pathway for getting from where they are now to achieving their CPM implementation objectives.

 Counties are encouraged to identify what kinds of supports might help them carry out their CPM Implementation Plan.
-Emphasizing regionally based support, the CPM Implementation Support Process guides counties to coordinate their support needs through their Regional Training Academy using the tools and resources generated by the Development Circles.
+The CPM Implementation Support Process guides counties in using the tools and resources generated by the Development Circles.
+Counties can coordinate addressing their support needs throught their Regional Training Academy.

 Directors Institute Learning Sessions, webinars, and regional events over the coming months will refer to the segments of this Guide as the basis for reflection, strategizing, and regionally focused supports for CPM implementation.